hexdee606/AMC2.0/README.md

 ## **About**

-**AMC script helps you change your network interface address (MAC) as per the given interval time without interrupting your network(Internet).**
+**AMC (Automatic Media Access Control [MAC] Address Spoofing tool), Helps you to protect your real network hardware identity.
+Each entered time interval your hardware address was changed automatically. without intrupting your internet connection.**

 ## Tested On